zw0610/kube-config-merger/README.md

 # kube-config-merger
-a simple script that merges multiple kube config file
+a simple script that merges multiple kube config files